-For an example of how emergence works, imagine the birth of a snowflake named Sally.
-Although Sally has her own idea of how she should look, she’s just a snowflake, not the array of contributing particles, gases, or environmental forces that go into the construction of a snowflake.
-That complicated mess is beyond Sally she just knows what she wants to be when she grows up.
-What Sally does understand are all the beautiful shapes, angles, and spiky protrusions she desires, each an option of her “option space.”
-Through her observation of these preferred options and their intended arrangement, Sally, as the snowflake’s HOC, influences the snowflake’s LOB – the molecules and forces that will construct her body.
-What actually forms is a marriage between LOB and HOC as a conversation, both among the LOB’s individuals, and along the LOB-HOC hierarchy.
-The HOC isn’t a dictator, micromanaging the LOB, but functions more like an organizing algorithm.
-Instead of forcing the LOB, the HOC “bends” option space, obscuring some options as less attractive, while presenting others as more, what’s known as changing the option’s valance, or emotional attachment.
-What actually happens “under the hood” is a messy conversation between the molecules and forces, both in cooperation and conflict.
-Eventually, that option space resolves through a kind of direct-democracy into a beautiful pattern.
-What actual form Sally takes may not be exactly what she envisioned, but will map to her preference, at least so far as those forces and molecules were able to pull off, considering their environmental and resource constraints.
+To illustrate emergence, imagine the birth of a snowflake named Sally.
+Like all things, Sally’s a unique, independent, pattern of information.
+Although she has her own idea of how she should look, Sally’s just a snowflake, not the array of contributing particles, gases, or environmental forces that go into the construction of a snowflake a complicated mess beyond Sally comprehension.
+What Sally knows is what she wants to be when she grows up – all those crystalline shapes, sharp angles, and spiky protrusions she dreams of, each an option of her emergent “option space.”
+Sally, as the snowflake’s HOC, influences the snowflake’s LOB – the molecules and forces that will construct her body.
+By observing the ideal arrangement of her preferred options, she communicates her preferences to her LOB.
+Her actual form results from a conversation, both among the individual Lower-Order Bodies, and along the LOB-HOC hierarchy.
+The conversations consists of the intensity in which Sally observes those particular options, her LOB’s feedback on what’s working, and, as she begins to take shape, the flexibility of her attention to successfully adjust her focus on her narrowing, viable, preferential options.
+The paradigm of construction is akin to specific battlefield tactics (LOB interactions) employed by a general strategy (HOC objective).
+The HOC isn’t a dictator, micromanaging the LOB, but an organizing pattern – an algorithm fulfilling a blueprint.
+Instead of forcing the behavior of those contributors, Sally “bends” their option space, obscuring some options as less attractive, while presenting others as more, what’s known as modifying their valance, or emotional attachment.
+What actually happens beyond Sally’s awareness “under the hood” is a messy conversation between the molecules and forces, both in cooperation and conflict.

-The body’s actions are ultimately a function of the independent conversation between the Lower-Order Bodies themselves, only emerging once consensus reaches a tipping-point – regardless of how hard the finger presses, ants will go where they prefer.
-At any level of emergent complexity, a Lower-Order Body will be the Higher-Order Conductor for its internal LOB — for example, if the ants are to march, their atoms, cells, and tissues must all agree to move.
+At any level of emergent complexity, a Lower-Order Body will be the Higher-Order Conductor for its internal LOB.
+For example, if the ants are to march into the well, their atoms, cells, and tissues must all agree to move.
 This nested “Russian doll” hierarchical structure of scale repeatedly compresses information from one level to the next, giving rise to both abilities not otherwise realized, but also, complications not otherwise encountered.

 Just as AI training data biases the output, so do human stories affect our LOB models, highlighting some information as more important than other information.
 Prediction through compression is perception.
 Learning is paying attention to our LOB’s prediction errors, and through the expense of freewill, updating those models to modify our behavior.
 The process isn’t easy, in fact, it’s uncomfortable, at times, downright painful.